dokyoonkimlab/GHTprediciton/README.md

   * jupyter notebook: instructions of step-by-step process

 ### Run graph-based semi-supervised learning
-Similar implementation of graph-based SSL can be found at scikit-learn (sklearn.semi_supervised.LabelPropagation) This file explains step by step how to use graph-based SSL.
+Similar implementation of graph-based SSL can be found at scikit-learn (sklearn.semi_supervised.LabelPropagation) <br>
+This file explains step by step how to use graph-based SSL.
 ```
 Toy_Example_graph_based_SSL.ipynb